We hope you got through some classics during the pandemic because you’re going to need your literature knowledge to get into the Rare Books Bar.

 In order to gain entry into this Frisco speakeasy, visitors must dial the librarian and ask for a classic piece of literature.

-Rather than having to dig up old book reports, patrons are instead directed to the speakeasy’s social pages, which are updated with the weekly password.
+Rather than having to dig up old book reports, however, patrons are directed to the speakeasy’s social pages, which are updated with the weekly password.

-Cocktail-wise, the bar a special assortment of whiskey-based drinks, specialty cocktails, martinis, as well as tequila-based cocktails – including their Don Quixote Old Fashioned, made with Socorro Reposado, orange and bourbon bitters, and simply syrup.
+Cocktail-wise, the bar has a special assortment of whiskey-based drinks, specialty cocktails, martinis, as well as tequila-based cocktails – including their Don Quixote Old Fashioned, made with Socorro Reposado, orange and bourbon bitters, and simply syrup.

 Additionally, the speakeasy serves a variety of coffee drinks.
 Patrons can opt to make theirs “Irish” as it were, as Rare Books offers a handful of coffee cocktails, including their Rare Book Espresso Martini.